dfroberts2/create-issue/README.md

 $ create-issue
 ```

-After this, you will be prompted to enter all of the necessary issue to post an issue on a remote code hub.
+After this, you will be prompted to enter all of the necessary info to post an issue on a remote code hub.

 If you enter invalid credentials, a non existent repository on GitHub or BitBucket, or don't have permission to enter an issue on a given repository, an error WILL be returned.